sugakoba/presto/README.md

 #### 2.2.5.
 Creating slides & moving between

-- When visiting a particular slide, a button should be visible off the slides that allows users to create a new slide.
+- When visiting a particular slide, a button should be visible that allows users to create a new slide.
 - Creating a new slide will add another slide at the end of the slideshow deck.
 - Once the slideshow deck has at least two slides, controls should appear at a reasonable position in the slideshow deck:
   - These controls should be two arrows, left and right.